desrogers/bamazon/README.md

 # bamazon
-bamazon is an storefront CLI app inspired by Amazon.
+bamazon is a storefront command-line Node.js app inspired by Amazon.

 ## DISCLAIMER
 If bamazon blows up your computer, loses your job or just deletes all your purchase history, I am NOT liable for anything.